-The Pembroke Hill curriculum is based on the constructivist theory, which believes children construct knowledge through interactions with people, experiences and materials.
-Our curriculum addresses all areas of development including social-emotional, physical, language, and cognitive development; as well as the content areas of literacy, mathematics, science, social studies, and the arts.
+The Pembroke Hill early childhood school curriculum is based on the constructivist theory, which believes children construct knowledge through interactions with people, experiences and materials.
+Our curriculum addresses all areas of development for students in early years, preschool and prekindergarten including social-emotional, physical, language and cognitive development as well as the content areas of literacy, mathematics, science, social studies, and the arts.

 We understand that children learn best with a developmentally appropriate integrated approach.
 At Pembroke Hill we teach through the context of play, routines, activities, and projects; with a keystone of our curriculum being the warm and responsive relationships which are essential to learning.
 The ongoing, thorough, authentic assessment ensures that each child is being challenged and supported as a learner.